-- If there is a question about an issue, address it first with the Parliamentarian in the chamber. - If it remains unresolved, contact the meet director.
+- If there is a question about an issue, address it first with the Parliamentarian in the chamber. - If it remains unresolved, text Clerk Coordinator and they will forward it to the State Clerk and UIL State Director.

 Congressional Debate Rubric: Speaking